 Both Fender Montego were designed by Roger Rossmeisl of Rickenbacker fame.
 He joined Fender in 1962.
 Rossmeisl had been trained in his home country of Germany as a luthier.
 His father Wenzel was a German guitar maker of much renown.

-Rossmeisl joined Fender during The Folk Scare to design a line of acoustic instruments for the company.
-During this hick up in music history the demand for acoustic guitars was as great as the demand during the Brit Invasion.
+Rossmeisl joined Fender and was given the job of designing a line of acoustic instruments for the company.
+During the early 1960 the demand for acoustic guitars was as great as the demand during the Brit Invasion.
 We will talk about Fender acoustics, the Fender Thinline Tele and the Wildwood guitars later.
 All of these guitars were designed by Rossmeisl.

 Rossmeisl was in all probability mostly responsible for the design and creation of the Fender Montego guitars.
 Although in reading the specs carefully you can determine Mr. Fender also had a hand in the guitars creation.